Akhilsk55/M1_AirTicketBookingSystem-utility/1_Requirements/readme.md

 3. DATA FORMAT: The data entered by the users will be alpha numeric.
 4. ERROR MESSAGES: When there are some exceptions raising error like entering invalid details, then error messages will be displayed prompting the users to re-enter the details.

-2. Hardware Interfaces
+2. HARDWARE INTERFACE

-                   The system should basically support the input and output devices. their descriptions are as follows.
+The system should basically support the input and output devices Their descriptions are as follows.
    Name of Item	    Description of Purpose	     Source of Input/      Description of output
     Keyboard	To accept data from user like pin code, personal details, flight details	Source of Input Monitor  	To display the bookings mode E.g.: Destination chosen with date and timings	Destination of Output

-        3.Software Interfaces
+3.SOFTWARE INTERFACE

 Operating System: windows 7/8/10.
 RAM: 4/8GB
 Graphics card: None
 HDD Space: <5

 4.REFERENCES
        https://www.google.com/search?q=uml+diagram+airline+
        reservation+system&rlz=1